Live Streaming vs. Traditional Live Broadcasting: What’s the DifferenceDecember 13, 2019

 Streaming, on the other hand, uses adaptive bitrate technology to automatically select the bitrate and resolution based on the device and available internet resources of each viewer.
 Not only does this ensure that everyone gets the best broadcast possible for their circumstances, it allows the stream to dynamically switch up and down in quality as their connectivity changes.
 This is what makes streaming possible on both mobile devices running on 4G LTE and home theaters plugged into high-speed internet.

-Streaming vs. Cable and Satellite: Global Scalability
+Streaming vs. Broadcasting: Global Scalability

 Traditional broadcasts are often limited to regional viewership based on the providers and infrastructure in place.
 Many live streaming services like YouTube Live and Sling TV are also geographically limited due to government restrictions.
 That said, practically speaking, streaming media is a perfect solution for global delivery at scale.
 As long as the viewing location has internet connectivity and CDN infrastructure, broadcasters going live in London can anticipate playback in Sydney.

-Streaming vs. Cable and Satellite: Copyright Infringement and Censorship
+Streaming vs. Broadcasting: Copyright Infringement and Censorship

 As a burgeoning technology, broadcasters don’t encounter as much red tape when streaming content over the internet.
 While streaming set-top boxes must comply with FCC rules, a number of illegal broadcasts have gone viral before any regulating bodies managed to stop them.